SoftwareImpacts/SIMPAC-2022-270/README.md

 ## Basic example ##

 Next piece of code shows a basic usage of the library.
-In it is shown how to import a file and x
+In it is shown how to import a file with Time Series, choose the series of one class and compute the prototype for this class.

 ```python